 a.
-Apply James' characteristics to the experiences as transient le decodiff of Nami of St Te They were passive because Example The experience was noetic The experience was ineffable b.
-Explain James' principles of emp iricism, pluralism and pragi natism.
+Apply James' characteristics to the account of Rumi or St Teresa.

+The experiences as transient They were passive because The experience was noetic Example The experience was ineffable b.
+Explain James' principles of empiricism, pluralism and pragmatism.

 8 b.
 Essay skills activity